7 alternate hashtags for #MeToo supporters who defend Joe Biden

 Although he hasn’t officially announced yet, Joe Biden has given every signal that he intends to run for president in 2020.
 And why not?
 Who can forget all of his landmark achievements, like being the hood ornament on an administration where each day’s news didn’t feel like a cattle prod to the face, or being frequently featured in the Onion?

 Of course, one reason the former VP might want to at least consider not running to become Donald Trump’s successor is his not-impeccable track record with women.
-Even the Onion, whose memification of the Veep into a Camaro-driving, aviator-shades-wearing, down-home boy helped shore up affection for Biden, couldn’t help commenting on his attitudes toward women from time to time.
-Aside from his negligence with regards to Anita Hill’s hearing in the early ’90s for which he gave a half-assed non-apology recently, there are loads of documented instances of Biden behaving inappropriately with women while on the job.
+Even the Onion, whose memification of the Veep into a Camaro-driving, aviators-wearing, down-home good ol’ boy helped shore up affection for Biden, couldn’t help commenting on his attitudes toward women from time to time.
+Aside from his negligence during Anita Hill’s hearing in the early ’90s, for which he gave a half-assed non-apology recently, there are loads of documented instances of Biden behaving inappropriately with women while on the job.

 One of those women, Lucy Flores, came forward recently with an op-ed about how Biden’s unwanted kissing made her feel at a campaign event when she was running for lieutenant governor of Nevada, which Biden also responded to with another half-assed non-apology, but this has all been out in the open for a long time.
 Here’s a segment the Daily Show did about it back in 2015: